To enumerate the supported output, input and DPB image formats for a specific codec operation and video profile, call:

 pVideoFormatPropertyCountis a pointer to an integer related to the number of video format properties available or queried, as described below.

-pVideoFormatPropertiesis a pointer to an array of VkVideoFormatPropertiesKHR, where the implementation would populate the supported formats.
+pVideoFormatPropertiesis a pointer to an array of VkVideoFormatPropertiesKHR structures in which supported formats are returned.

 NULL, then the number of video format

 pVideoFormatPropertyCount must point to a variable set by